vglazer/vglazer.github.io/_posts/2025-09-16-state-of-training-on-metal.md

 ### Some Observations

-- I didn't run CPU training to completion, but training on Metal without `torch.compile` is roughly 9 times faster than training on the CPU based on the 1st 50 iterations (221ms vs 1986ms).
+- I didn't run CPU training to completion, but MPS training without `torch.compile` is almost an order of magnitude faster than CPU training based on the 1st 50 iterations (221ms vs 1986ms).
-- With `torch.compile`, it's only 6.5 times faster (306ms).
-In other words, turning on `torch.compile` slows training down by a factor of 1.38.
+- Something funny happens when you turn on `torch.compile`, though.
+First off, the individual iterations get about 1.4 times slower compared to MPS with no compilation (306ms vs 221ms).
+Moreover, the overall training run takes more than 10 times as long (almost 11 hours instead of an hour).
+- I'm not sure what's going on, but we might be silently falling back to the CPU due to missing kernels, or perhaps the auto-generated kernels are worse than the hand-tuned ones used without compilation.
+Either way, it seems that `torch.compile` isn't ready for prime time on MPS just yet.
-- You can use [asitop](https://github.com/tlkh/asitop) to confirm that GPU usage is at 100% when training on MPS, whether or not `torch.compile` is used.
+- At any rate, you can use [asitop](https://github.com/tlkh/asitop) to confirm that GPU usage is at 100% when training on MPS, whether or not `torch.compile` is used.